 When treated early, chlamydia does not cause any long-term complications.
 Left untreated, serious and permanent damage can occur.

-If left untreated, chlamydia may lead to pelvic inflammatory disease (PID).
-This is when the reproductive organs, found in the pelvis, become inflamed.
-PID may cause ectopic pregnancies (the pregnancy develops in the fallopian tubes instead of the uterus), infertility (when the fallopian tubes become damaged by scar tissue preventing further pregnancy) or chronic pelvic pain.
+It may lead to pelvic inflammatory disease (PID).
+This is when female reproductive organs, found in your pelvis, become inflamed.
+PID may cause ectopic pregnancies (where the pregnancy develops in your fallopian tubes instead of your uterus), infertility (when the fallopian tubes become damaged by scar tissue preventing further pregnancy) or chronic pelvic pain.

 How can I prevent getting chlamydia?